fkhan613/PromPlanner/README.md

 * [![JQuery][JQuery.com]][JQuery-url]

 <p align="center">
---> The code is unfortunately in a private repository <--
+--> The source code for Prom Planner is confidential due to security and legal reasons <--
 </p>